 Alongside the common roots of the exploitation of other animals around the globe, regional paradigms and particularities present themselves.
 In reflection of this, and seeking to more concretely situate Critical Animal Studies (CAS) in the region, the second annual Oceanic Critical Animal Studies conference will endeavour to be geographically grounded.
 We are seeking to open a space for activists and scholars engaged with controversies and challenges that have distinct specificities of and in the Asia-Pacific.
 The schedule and booklet are now available.
 The conference is being held on Wurundjeri land at The Abbotsford Convent, 1 St Heliers Street, Abbotsford Victoria, April 26-27.
 Both days will run from 9am-5pm.
 There will be a dinner catered by Las Vegan at 7 pm on Saturday night at Arena Project Space (2 Kerr St, Fitzroy), which is not included in the ticket fee.
 We are also holding an informal dinner at Las Vegan on the Friday evening at 7.30.
 For more details on the dinner check out the Facebook event.
-Each attendee needs to fill out a separate form.
-The form directs you to Paypal.
-If you have any troubles please email us.

 Unfortunately the venue does not allow nonhuman animal companions to attend lectures.
 This conference is entirely vegan.
 We will be offering refreshments during morning and afternoon tea.
 For lunch, we have organized for Lentil as Anything to offer a complete vegan menu over the weekend.
 As they have limited seating attendees can bring their plates back to the conference rooms or sit in the beautiful gardens.
 Lentil as Anything asks that you pay what you can.